William Bathe (1564-1614)

 [Lat.
 P. Guilielmus Batheus]; b.
 2 April, Drumcondra Castle, Co.
 Dublin, son of John Bathe, Chancellor of the Exchequer of Ireland (d.1586) and Eleanor [nee Preston, dg. of 3rd Viscount of Gormanstown]; g-s. of James Bathe, Chief Baron of the Irish Exchequer; ed. at Oxford, where he studied languages and music; d.
 Madrid; issued Brief Introduction to the Art of Music (1584); studied law at the Inns of Court, London; became a favourite of Queen Elizabeth to whom he presented a harp; received grants of land extending the Bathe holdings;

-lost favour in 1598 when he entered the priesthood; converted to Catholicism and entered Jesuit novitiate at Tournai [where he entered a brief notice of his life], c.1596; studied for the priesthood at Louvain and Padua; entered the Society of Jesuits, 1601; appt. rector of Irish College at Salamanca; last visited Ireland in 1601, and passed his inheritance to his br.
-John who became the Irish ambassador in Madrid; taught languages in Europe and issued Janua Linguarum (1611), a system for teaching languages using pictures much translated into continental languages.
-ODNB
+lost favour in 1598 when he entered the priesthood; converted to Catholicism and entered Jesuit novitiate at Tournai [where he entered a brief notice of his life], c.1596; studied for the priesthood at Louvain and Padua; entered the Society of Jesuits, 1601; appt. rector of Irish College at Salamanca; last visited Ireland in 1601 and passed his inheritance to his younger br.
+John, who served as the ambassador in Madrid[?]; he issued Janua Linguarum (1611), a system for teaching language using pictures which much translated into continental languages.
+RR ODNB

 [ top ]